awurthmann/AegisASR/docs/architecture.md

 - **Additional Cloud Providers**: New cloud providers can be added by implementing the required modules.
 - **Additional Input Formats**: New input formats can be added by implementing the required parsers.
 - **Additional Database Backends**: New database backends can be added by implementing the required storage handlers.
+- **Additional IP Intelligence Sources**: New sources for IP organization information can be added by extending the IP Intelligence Module.